KwanLab/Autometa/docs/source/nextflow-workflow.rst

 .. note::

-    Find the above section of code in ``nf-params.json`` and update this path to the folder with all of the downloaded/formatted NCBI databases.
+    Find the above section of code in ``nf-params.json`` and update this path to the folder with all of the downloaded/formatted TAXA_DB databases.

 CPUs, Memory, Disk
 ******************